 The loss of traditional leadership

-Traditional leadership theories include: (1) trait approaches, such as the ‘great man theory’, which emphasize the leader’s personal traits; (2) leadership style approaches, e.g., Ohio and Michigan state studies in the 1960s, which emphasizes leaders’ behavior; And, (3) consistent approaches, such as the ‘small-choice peer’ (LPC) theory, which acknowledges the importance of situational factors.
+Traditional leadership theories include (1) trait approaches, such as the ‘great man theory’, which emphasizes the leader’s personal traits; (2) leadership style approaches, e.g., Ohio and Michigan state studies in the 1960s, which emphasizes leaders’ behavior; And, (3) consistent approaches, such as the ‘small-choice peer’ (LPC) theory, which acknowledges the importance of situational factors.

 Compatibility theory